EdwardianCat/EdwardianCat.github.io/resume.md

 ## Gender and Sexuality Alliance (9-12)
 ### Leadership Team (10-12)
-Ran meetings with 90+ members.
+Ran meetings with 90+ members, largest orginization in school.
 Gave educational presentations to the alliance and the school about queer history.
 Helped run many fundraisers and organize GSA sponsored events.

+## Dungeons and Dragons Club (9-12)
+### Participant
+Run games for members.
+I write my own stories and characters for people to play with.

 ## SPORTS